bbusse/jd/README.md

 $ sudo cp jd_rc /usr/local/etc/rc.d/jd
 ```
 jd can run as its own unprivileged user as long as only data about jails
 is required.
-Manipulation of jails , e.g. start and stop needs root privileges
+Manipulation of jails, e.g. start and stop needs root privileges
 ```
 $ sudo service jd onestart
 ```